dali-lab/build/milestones/week02/index.md

 ---

 ## User Research.
-Code experiment 1.
+Code experiment 1 or code scaffolding.

 Interview users to understand their problem, and create personas.
 Conduct code experiment 1 or start code scaffolding.